 takes over any given OpenSSL certificate verification parameters vpm

 demands certificate status checks in case any of the OCSP- or CRL-related options is set.
 If in addition the full_chain option is set then all (except root) certificates are checked, else only end-entity certificates, i.e., the first certificate of each chain.
-For each certificate for which the status check is demanded the verification function will try to obtain the revocation status first via OCSP stapling if enabled, then from any locally available CRLs, then from any OCSP responders if enabled, and finally from any certificate distribution points (CDPs) if enabled.
-Verification fails if no valid and current revocation status can be found or the status indicates that the certificate has been revoked.
+For each certificate for which the status check is demanded the verification function will try to obtain the revocation status first via OCSP stapling (which is applicable only for TLS) if enabled, then from any locally available CRLs, then from any OCSP responders if enabled, and finally from any certificate distribution points (CDPs) if enabled.
+Verification fails if no valid and current revocation status can be determined or the status indicates that the certificate has been revoked.

 enables OCSP stapling, which makes sense only for TLS, if try_stapling is set